On the New Intersection Theorem for totally reflexive modules: Question 1.1

-{\bf (2.2) Gorenstein homological dimensions.} A finitely generated $R$-module $M$ is said to be \emph{totally reflexive} if there exists an exact complex $F$ of finitely generated free $R$-modules such that $M\cong \im(F_0\lo F_{-1})$ and $\Hom_R(F,R)$ is exact.
-Obviously, any finitely generated projective module is totally reflexive.
-Also, an $R$-module $N$ is said to be \emph{Gorenstein injective} if there exists an exact complex $I$ of injective $R$-modules such that $N\cong \im(I_1\lo I_0)$ and $\Hom_R(E,I)$ is exact for all injective $R$-modules $E$.
-Clearly, any injective module is Gorenstein injective.
+\begin{definition} \begin{enumerate} \item[i)] A finitely generated $R$-module $M$ is said to be \emph{totally reflexive} if there exists an exact complex of finitely generated free $R$-modules such that $\Hom_R(F,R)$ is exact and $M\cong \im\ d_0$.
+Such an $R$-complex $F$ is called a \emph{complete free resolution} of $M$.
+For each integer $i$, we set $\Syz_i^F(M): =\im d_i$. \item[ii)] For a homologically finite $R$-complex $M$, the {\it Gorenstein dimension} of $M$, $\Gdim_RM$, is defined as the infimum of all integers $n$ such that there exists a complex of totally reflexive $R$-modules with $G\simeq M$ and $G_n\neq 0$. \item[iii)] The class of all totally reflexive $R$-modules is denoted by $\G(R)$.
+The ring $R$ is said to be \text{G}-\emph{regular} if every $R$-module $M\in \G(R)$ is free. \end{enumerate} \end{definition}